omareltaweel/Retail_Dashboard/README.md

 - Use Power BI (or another BI tool) to design visualizations and KPIs.
 Set up dynamic filters and drill-downs for an interactive experience, providing deeper insights into the data.

-## 4️⃣ Build the Dashboard

-- Use Power BI (or another BI tool) to design visualizations and KPIs.
-Set up dynamic filters and drill-downs for an interactive experience, providing deeper insights into the data.